 This illustration by John Schmelzer appeared in the December 1986 issue of Ford Times.

-Congratulations to all our winners.
-If you would like to enter the contest for 2022, email your entries to email@example.com or address them to The Burlington Liars Club, P.O.
-Box 156, Burlington, WI 53105.
-Please include your contact information so we can notify you when you win.
+Each year since the club has selected a winning entry.
+If you would like to enter the contest for 2023, mail your tall tale to: Burlington Liars’ Club, P.O.
+Box 156, Burlington, WI 53105 or send an email to: firstname.lastname@example.org along with your name, address and your tall tale.
 If you or someone you know would like to become an official card carrying member of the Burlington Liars’ Club, include $1 for each membership along with a self-addressed, stamped envelope.